-As of June 30, 2014, the Company was authorized to issue 125,000,000 shares of common stock.
+As of September 30, 2014, the Company was authorized to issue 125 million shares of common stock.
 Dividends on common stock will be paid when, and if declared by the board of directors.
 Each holder of common stock is entitled to vote on all matters and is entitled to one vote for each share held.

-In March 2014, the Company entered into the Sales Agreement with Cowen to create an ATM equity program under which the Company from time to time would offer and sell shares of its common stock, par value \$0.01 per share, having an aggregate offering price of up to \$40 million (ATM Shares) through Cowen.
+In March 2014, the Company entered into the Sales Agreement with Cowen to create an ATM equity program under which the Company sold shares of its common stock, par value \$0.01 per share, with an aggregate offering price of up to \$40 million (ATM Shares) through Cowen.
 Upon delivery of a placement notice and subject to the terms and conditions of the ATM agreement, Cowen used its commercially reasonable efforts to sell the ATM Shares, based upon the Company's instructions.
-The Company has provided Cowen with customary indemnification rights, and Cowen is entitled to a commission at a fixed commission rate of up to 3.0% of the gross proceeds per Share sold.
+The Company had provided Cowen with customary indemnification rights, and Cowen was entitled to a commission at a fixed commission rate of up to 3.0% of the gross proceeds per Share sold.
 Sales of the ATM Shares under the Sales Agreement were to be made in transactions that were deemed to be "at the market offerings" as defined in Rule 415 under the Securities Act of 1933, as amended, including sales made by means of ordinary brokers' transactions, including on The NASDAQ Global Market, at market prices or as otherwise agreed with Cowen.
 The Company began the sale of ATM Shares in May 2014.
-Through June 30, 2014, the Company sold 8,512,844 shares of common stock resulting in net proceeds of \$18.3 million, which included Cowen's commission of \$0.6 million and legal fees of \$0.1 million.
+The Company sold 14.3 million shares of common stock resulting in net proceeds of \$38.7 million, which included Cowen's commission of \$1.1 million and legal fees of \$0.1 million.
+The Company completed all sales under the ATM equity program in July 2014.